Architect and Politician Harvey Gantt Honored With AIA Award

 Somewhat by accident, Gantt began a second career as a politician soon after.
 In 1974 he was appointed to a position on Charlotte’s city council to fill a vacated seat.
-Launched by his success there, Gantt was elected mayor of Charlotte in 1983 - the first African-American to do so.
+Launched by his success there, Gantt was elected mayor of Charlotte in 1983—the first African-American to occupy that position.
 During two terms as mayor he supported programs to preserve historic neighborhoods, and was instrumental in bringing an NBA franchise to the city.

 A young Barack Obama, still a graduate student at Harvard University, shows off his Harvey Gantt t-shirt.